9 October 2024

 Mrs Google tells me that the Beech Island where the boaters were stranded is the island on river left while paddling the middle channel.
 They may not have been in danger there but without boats, they were stranded.
 The river was up over the weekend with the Little Falls gauge at roughly 4.5’ and their run was studded with new hazards from the debris deposited by the high water last week (6.38’).
 It feels lucky that no one was seriously hurt.
 Many thanks to the rescue people who resolved the problems.
 Our world would be a different place today if paddlers had drowned out there.

 The rest of the paddle was wonderful as always.
 The two eagles were sitting in their snag just below the dam.
 The setting sun was glorious in the clear air and the river reflected the silver and gold sky.
 The evenings are getting short as we move deeper into fall so we finished our run down the river by the waxing light of a crescent moon and the evening star, paddling east into a Belt of Venus.
 We returned up the canal as the stars emerged.
-As it gets colder, it feel like we will only have the katydids and tree crickets singing for a short time.
+As it gets colder, it feels like we will only have the katydids and tree crickets singing for a short time.